HMS Tigris (N63): Sinking

 Tigris left Malta on 18 February 1943 to patrol off Naples.
 On 22 February the Italian merchant ship Teramo was attacked by a British submarine, believed to have been Tigris.
 She was last sighted at 0730 on 24 February, 39 mi from Capri.
 On the morning of 27 February, the German submarine chaser UJ 2210, commanded by Otto Pollmann, was escorting a convoy six miles southeast of Capri.
 She made contact with a submarine and carried out three depth charge attacks, the third attack brought oil to the surface and the contact was noted to be stationary.
 A fourth attack of fifteen depth charges brought a huge bubble of air up.
 On 6 March, Tigris was ordered to Algiers but there was no reply to this signal.
 She failed to return to Algiers on 10 March 1943 and was declared overdue on that date.
-It is believed that Tigris was the submarine sunk on 27 February by UJ-2210.
+It is believed that Tigris was the submarine sunk with all hands on 27 February by UJ-2210.